-Third, be alert when biking — and show your kids what you are doing.
+Second, be alert when biking — and show your kids what you are doing.
 Before entering a street or crossing an intersection, stop and look both ways.
 When turning left, look back and yield to oncoming traffic.
 Exaggerate what you are doing, if necessary, to show your kids how important this step is.

 Model Cycling Courtesy

-Fourth, use basic bike courtesy and make sure you teach your kids how to do the same.
+Third, use basic bike courtesy and make sure you teach your kids how to do the same.
 Explain to your kids why you do things like call out, “on your left!” when riding on a path.
 Ride predictably, staying in a straight line and never swerving between parked cars.
 Be sure to talk to your kids about why you are doing this — so they can do the same when biking.

 Model Being Visible

-Fifth, emphasize the importance of being conspicuous to others on the road.
+Fourth, emphasize the importance of being conspicuous to others on the road.
 This is especially important for kids, as drivers may have more trouble seeing them.
 Ride where people can see you and wear bright clothing.
 Talk to your kids about making eye contact with drivers and others.
 Be sure to use your front and rear lights when visibility is low, and always have reflectors on your bike.

 Teach Your Kids To Think and Plan

-Sixth, teach your kids to think and plan ahead while riding their bikes.
+Fifth, teach your kids to think and plan ahead while riding their bikes.
 Point out debris, potholes and other hazards on the road, and the right way to cross railroad tracks.
 Explain how you need to watch for turning cars, those backing out of a driveway or other parking spots, and the door zone of parked cars.
 Train your kids to anticipate what drivers, pedestrians and other people on bikes will do next so that they can be safe.

-Teach Your Kids to Use Bike Tools
+Tip 7: Teach Your Kids to Use Bike Tools

-Seventh, carry the appropriate tools and supplies for your bike and show your kids how to use them.
+Carry the appropriate tools and supplies for your bike and show your kids how to use them.
 While a 5-year-old may not be able to change a tire, they can watch you do it — and understand the importance of learning how to fix their bikes in an emergency.
 Show your kids how to properly inflate their tires, apply grease to their chains, and other kinds of bike maintenance.

 By teaching your kids these things, you can reduce the chances that they will be in a bike accident.
 Bike safety doesn’t happen without some work on our parts — so be sure to actively engage with your kids in the process of both learning and practicing good bike safety!